yaqym/osticket-prereqs/README.md

 <img src="https://i.imgur.com/gcsrceR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 MySQL server for osTicket because it serves as the database structure, which is essential for storing and managing all of the system's data. osTicket relies on a database to keep track of tickets user information, employee accounts, settings, logs, attachments, and other key information that makes the helpdesk system function.
-MySQl is used efficiently and retrieve this data whenever needed.
+MySQL is used efficiently and retrieve this data whenever needed.
 </p>
 <br />